nuwave/lighthouse/docs/master/api-reference/directives.md

 """
 directive @broadcast(
   """
-  Name of the subscription that should be retriggered as a result of this operation..
+  Name of the subscription that should be retriggered as a result of this operation.
   """
   subscription: String!